AbhayPancholi/Projects-with-langchain/README.md

 - **Status:** Investigating the error: `ResponseError: phi does not support tools`.

 ### 📁 ChatModel_using_groq
-- **Description:** Implementation and updates for ChatModel using the Groq architecture.
+- **Description:** Implementation and updates for ChatModel using the Groq's API.
 - **Recent Updates:** Added updates in the comments for better clarity.

 ### 📁 Chatbot